IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 Grasshopper is a dynamic environment.
 Changes made to input parameters are live and their preview displays update in the Rhino view-port as soon as possible.

 ![IMAGE](images/1-1-3/1-1-3_003-live-wires.png)
+>Snapshots of a dynamic change of a circle's radius, separated by mere moments

 ####1.1.3.3.
 GRASSHOPPER'S GUMBALL WIDGET